wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

   - Megan Smith from [MeganoTravels](https://www.facebook.com/meganotravels1/) spent two weeks (Oct/Nov 2016) traveling about 3000 km in Pakistan (with [Travelore Adventures](https://www.facebook.com/TraveloreAdventures/?pnref=story)), discovering what it has to offer in beauty, culture, diversity, history, and religion.
 This is a [video](https://vimeo.com/198610026) which she compiled and shared on her facebook page.
   - A team from Britain representing [Power of Youth](https://www.facebook.com/pwrofyouth/) and [WeAreCampfire](https://www.facebook.com/wearecampfire/) visited Pakistan in Nov 2016.
 They compiled a [video](https://www.facebook.com/pwrofyouth/videos/1201469856600858/) which beautifully captures the most realistic and raw moments of a normal city life in Pakistan.
 It eloquently answers the question, "Have you ever wondered what Pakistan is like?".
  - [Video](https://www.youtube.com/watch?v=AuoaeYvuvLk) titled "Glimpses of Pakistan: Call of the Sublime" highlights some of the most scenic and iconic landmarks in Pakistan from a unique perspective.
 The video briefly covers the old city of Lahore and Islamabad.
+ - Travel [film](https://www.facebook.com/AWboys/videos/1160330464097306/) titled "Among Giants", shot over Deosai National Park, Baltoro Glacier and K2 Mountain.
+It's hard to believe that Pakistan holds such wonders the rest of the world simply isn't aware of.

 ### Collection of Breathtaking Photos